George Wendt: 2000–2024: Broadway roles and other work

 Wendt starred in The Fabulous Lipitones at New Theatre Restaurant in Overland Park, Kansas, from November 30, 2016, to February 12, 2017.
 Wendt starred as Willy Loman in Death of a Salesman at St. Jacob's Country Playhouse in Waterloo, Ontario, Canada, from October 18 to November 4, 2017.
 His later films included the comedies Sandy Wexler (2017) and The Climb (2019).

 In 2023, Wendt competed in season nine of The Masked Singer as "Moose" where he was mostly sitting during the performance.
 He was eliminated on 80s Night" alongside Christine Quinn of Selling Sunset fame as "Scorpio".

 In January 2024, Wendt reunited with most of the Cheers cast at the 75th Primetime Emmy Awards, presenting the awards for best directing and best writing of a comedy series.

 Personal life and death

 In 1974, Wendt met actress Bernadette Birkett at the Second City theater in Chicago.
 They married in 1978 and Birkett later voiced his off-screen wife, Vera, in Cheers.
-The couple had three children: Hilary, Joe, and Daniel.
+The couple had three children.

-Wendt died in his sleep at his home in Los Angeles, on May 20, 2025, at the age of 76, from cardiac arrest.
+Wendt died of a massive heart attack at his home in Los Angeles, on May 20, 2025, at the age of 76.
 Contributing conditions included congestive heart failure, coronary artery disease, and hypertension (high blood pressure).
 He also had end-stage renal disease and hyperlipidemia (high blood cholesterol).

 Several of his Cheers co-stars offered remembrances of him including Ted Danson, Kelsey Grammer, Rhea Perlman, and John Ratzenberger.
 Others who paid tribute to him included Melissa Joan Hart, Eric Allan Kramer, Bill Simmons, Joe Mantegna, Robert Smigel and his nephew Jason Sudeikis.
 The real life Cheers Beacon Hill bar honored Wendt by setting up a memorial in the area of the bar where his character sat.
 Chicago honored him with a "George Wendt Way" designation on the block where he grew up.